 Plaintiffs are awaiting the “discovery” period of the legal processes.
 This will give insight into the results of investigations surrounding the drug.
-To date, no cases have been settled, though they should begin to take place soon.
+To date, a federal judicial panel consolidated over 430 birth injury cases under Zofran MDL 2657.

-6: How much can I expect to receive from filing a lawsuit against GSK for my child’s birth defect?
+6: How much can I expect from a settlement if I sue GSK for my child’s birth defect?

-7: What factors are considered as part of a Zofran lawsuit settlement?
+7: What factors can influence a Zofran lawsuit settlement?

 - The effect the birth defect from Zofran has on the overall physical and mental health of the child.